-To check if you are a good candidate for scleral lenses, contact Melania Napolitano, O.D. at 20/20 Eye Care Scleral Lens Center in Middle Village or Mineola in New York.
+To check if you are a good candidate for scleral lenses, contact Dr. Melania and Dr. Maria at 20/20 Eye Care in Middle Village or Mineola in New York.
 Our eye doctors and professional, courteous staff will be more than glad to help you with scleral lenses as soon as possible.

 Keratoconus is typically diagnosed by performing a number of eye exams and tests to determine the size and shape of your cornea.
-Melania Napolitano, O.D. will begin by conducting a routine eye exam to check for overall eye health and visual acuity.
+Dr. Melania and Dr. Maria will begin by conducting a routine eye exam to check for overall eye health and visual acuity.
 The doctor will speak with you about your medical and family history, including any existing symptoms or complaints you may have about your vision and how it affects your everyday activities.

 The surface of your cornea may be measured with a special computerized system.
-This process, known as corneal mapping (or corneal tomography), is exactly what it sounds like: it maps your cornea so that Melania Napolitano, O.D. can obtain exact measurements and details about its shape and size.
+This process, known as corneal mapping (or corneal tomography), is exactly what it sounds like: it maps your cornea so that Dr. Melania and Dr. Maria can obtain exact measurements and details about its shape and size.
 The curvature is measured with a keratometer, a device containing prisms that guarantee accuracy and stability of the corneal images.

-At 20/20 Eye Care Scleral Lens Center, we have the most advanced equipment and modern tools to ensure that our patients receive the highest standard of care that they deserve.
+At 20/20 Eye Care, we have the most advanced equipment and modern tools to ensure that our patients receive the highest standard of care that they deserve.
 If you have questions during the exam or would like to discuss your diagnoses in detail, just ask - we’re here for you.

 Like most physical conditions, ignoring the signs and not seeking treatment won’t make it disappear.
 If Keratoconus is left untreated, the condition will gradually deteriorate.
 This can lead to increased blurriness, corneal scarring or swelling, or significant vision loss.
 If the vision loss is severe enough, it may even be categorized as a physical disability.

 Unfortunately, Keratoconus is not curable at this time.
 Once diagnosed, it is a lifelong eye disease.
 Thankfully, there are treatments that can be successfully managed.
-That’s why it’s critical to seek the expertise of an eye doctor like Melania Napolitano, O.D., who can look at the whole ‘you’ and create a customized treatment plan for your vision and lifestyle needs.
+That’s why it’s critical to seek the expertise of an eye doctor like Dr. Melania and Dr. Maria, who can look at the whole ‘you’ and create a customized treatment plan for your vision and lifestyle needs.
 The sooner, the better.

 The most common forms of treatment for Keratoconus include Collagen Cross-Linking, scleral lenses, Intacs, and in more serious cases, a corneal transplant.